wizh/codewars/README.md

-# codewars
+# Codewars Katas!
-My solutions to coding problems from codewars.com
+My solutions to problems from [codewars](http://www.codewars.com/).

+All problems solved using Python 2.7.x.